robtweed/qewd/up/docs/Life_Cycle_Events.md

   }

-You would define an *onOrchResponse* hook by adding the *onOrchResponse.js* module file here:
+You would define an *onOrchResponse* hook by adding the *onOrchResponse.js* module file alongside the handler's *index.js* file, eg:

         ~/microserviceExample